This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Ganga Action Plans(GAP)”.

 Explanation: National River Conservation Authority is the top level board in Ganga Action Plan, it forms policies and sanctioned approvals.
 It is followed by Standing Committee, Monitoring Committee and National River Conservation Directorate.

-8. Which state has highest number of towns selected for Ganga Action Plan 1?
+8. Which state has the highest number of towns selected for Ganga Action Plan 1?

 a) West Bengal